sveltejs/kit/documentation/docs/07-state-management.md

 }
 ```

-The `prepare` function receives request headers from the current request.
+The `prepare` function receives the current request.
 You can optionally return response headers and a context object passed to server routes (for example, `src/routes/api.js`).

 The `getSession` function may return a `Promise` (or, equivalently, be `async`).
 It receives the `context` from the `prepare` function, and you can seed the `session` data by returning it.